aragon/osx-plugin-template-foundry/README.md

 +@aragon/osx/=lib/protocol-factory/lib/osx/packages/contracts/src/
 ```

-Then, use the protocol factory to deploy OSx and use them as you need.
+Then, use the protocol factory to deploy OSx and use its contracts as you need.

 ```solidity
 // Set the path according to your remappings.txt file